-The yellowtail flounder (Limanda ferruginea) is a spring-early summer spawner species (Zamarro, MS 1988).
-In the past this stock had a northern distribution limit in commercial concentrations off Newfoundland coast, but at present it is concentrated on the Grand Bank, mainly in the southern part, where the juvenile and the adult components overlap in their distribution (Walsh, 1992; Brodie et al., 1998).
-There was a fishing moratorium for this stock from 1994 to 1997, and for 1998 the Scientific Council recommended reopening a limited fishery, stating also that this fishery should be carefully monitored and sampled.
+The yellowtail flounder is an spring-early summer spawner species (Zamarro 1988).
+In past this stock had a northern distribution limit in commercial concentrations off Newfoundland coast, but at present it is concentrated on the Grand Bank, mainly in the southern part, where the juvenile and the adult components overlap in their distribution (Walsh 1992, Brodie et al. 1998).
+There was a fishing moratoria for this stock from 1994 to 1997, and for 1998 the Scientific Council recommended reopening a limited fishery, stating also that this fishery should be carefully monitored and sampled.

-Morgan and Walsh (MS 1997) presented estimates of length- and age-at-maturity for yellowtail flounder in Div.
-3LNO from 1975 to 1995, based on the Canadian spring survey.
-They observed a decline in males length-at-maturity, but no decline was evident in females.
-Durán et al. (MS 1998) presented estimates of the length-at-maturity based on the Spanish spring survey in the Regulatory Area, where the decline was observed in both sexes.
-Variations in length-at-maturity can be caused by several factors: growth variability, geographic distribution and stock abundance.
-Besides, random natural variability can occur, though under stable population conditions this should be small (Walsh and Morgan, MS 1998).
-In this paper additional data from the spring Spanish survey in Div.
-3NO on this subject is examined, in order to determine the consistency of the declining trends in length-at-maturity observed in previous years.
+Morgan and Walsh (1977) presented estimates of length and age at maturity for yellowtail flounder in Divisions 3 LNO from 1975 to 1995, based on the Canadian spring survey.
+They observed a declined in males length at maturity, but no decline was evident in females.
+Durán et al. (1998) presented estimates of the length at maturity based on the Spanish spring survey in the Regulatory Area, where the decline was observed in both sexes.
+Variations in length at maturity can be caused by several factors: growth variability, geographic distribution and stock abundance.
+Besides random natural variability can occur, though under stable population conditions this should be small (Walsh and Morgan 1998).

+In this paper additional data from the spring Spanish survey in Divisions 3NO on this subject is examined, in order to determine the consistency of the declining trends observed in previous years.